raymondkeogh/gameoflife/README.md

 Description
 -----------

-The GameOfLife is a cellular automaton devised by the British mathematician [John Horton Conway](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in 1970.
+The Game Of Life is a cellular automaton devised by the British mathematician [John Horton Conway](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+You can interact with the Game of Life by creating an initial configuration and observing how it evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.
+I have created a user friendly interface that allows a you to interact and explore this simulation.
 The live site can be viewed [here](https://raymondkeogh.github.io/gameoflife/).

 User Experience